 - Tell your older child about your pregnancy when you tell your friends.
-It’s important that he hears this from you, and not someone else!
+They must hear this from you, and not someone else!

 - If any (other) big changes are coming up in your toddler’s life, like moving to a new bed or bedroom, start toilet training, or starting preschool, plan to get through them before the baby arrives.

-- Constantly talk to your little one about the baby arriving, giving him a realistic idea of what to expect.
-For example, let him know that the baby will take up a lot of your time and that the baby will not be able to do much at first!
+- Constantly talk to your little one about the baby’s arrival, giving them a realistic idea of what to expect.
+For example, let them know that the baby will take up a lot of your time and that the baby will not be able to do much at first!

 - If it’s possible, visit friends with a new baby so your little one can see what it is like to be around a newborn.

-- Let your older child participate in the preparations as much as possible.
-For example, you can let him decide, between two choices, his sibling’s first outfit will be.
+- Let your older child participate in the preparations for the new sibling as much as possible.
+For example, you can let them decide between two choices what their sibling’s first outfit will be.
 You can ask them for potential names for the baby or ask them to help you pack your hospital bag.

 Once your new baby arrives, remember that, although you wish you could, it’s not possible to split your time evenly between siblings, because new babies require so much attention.
 What you can do is set aside a special time for your older child.
-Try to spend at least 15 minutes of daily uninterrupted one-on-one time with him, and let him choose how to spend it.
+Try to spend at least 15 minutes of daily uninterrupted one-on-one time with them and let them choose how to spend it.

-Have any book suggestions of your own?
+Do you have any book suggestions of your own?
 Let us know in the comment section below!